sether31/LMS/README.md

 #### 3. **Import the database:**
 - Launch your XAMPP and start your Apache and MySql.
-- Open admin and create database name "kitchenomachia_academydb".
+- Open admin and create database name "lms_db".
-- Select the database, click import and select the kitchenomachia_academydb.sql file and save it.
+- Select the database, click import and select the lms_db.sql file and save it.

 #### 4. **Set up a local server with XAMPP:**
 - After Launching your XAMPP.